Creating Privet Bonsai By Using Deadwood Techniques

 Right away you can see how the tree has opened up.

 Now, we are left with twin trunks.
 The tree will look less interesting if both of the trunks are the same height.
 Therefore, one of the trunks needs to be shorter than the other.
-Using powered handsaw remove a few inches of the left trunk.
+Using a powered handsaw remove a few inches of the left trunk.

 Step 2: Carving